 3.3 Qualitative results

 Overall, 80% (n = 40) of the expert panel provided at least one response to the open-ended questions; 84 comments were documented in total.
-Fifteen comments addressed concerns about self-report measures being unsuitable for pre- and non-verbal CYP, as well as concerns about survey length and repetitiveness.
+Fifteen comments addressed concerns about self-report measures being unsuitable for pre- and non-verbal children and young people, as well as concerns about survey length and repetitiveness.
 These comments were excluded from the analysis as they pertained to well-established and widely acknowledged limitations.
 It is important to note that: (a) the BTPAQ-SR reviewed within the e-Delphi survey was specifically designed for typically developing, verbal young people, and (b) the e-Delphi survey due to the nature of the methodology was necessarily long and repetitive unlike the actual questionnaire.

 Content analysis of the remaining open-text responses yielded three overarching themes: A Controversial Diagnostic Algorithm: Challenges and Considerations, BTPAQ-SR: A Valuable Assessment Tool in Need of Refinement, and Key Considerations in the Assessment of Breakthrough Pain and the Role of the BTPAQ-SR (see Table 2).